przemek-em/UE5-GPURuntimeTessellation/README.md

 **Note**: Engine plugins (Option A) are not packaged with your project.
 For distribution, use Option B or ensure target systems have the plugin in their engine installation.

+## Known build issues

+- Build errors when compiling the plugin with the Epic Games Launcher UE 5.6 that did not appear when compiling with a locally source-built UE 5.6.
+- Compiler errors referencing `UE::Core::Private::FormatStringSan`, template
+  format validation, or `ArgumentNullException` from UnrealBuildTool when loading module rules.
+- Runtime: shadows not appearing when using Virtual Shadow Maps (they work when switching to standard shadow maps).

+## Root Causes

+1. Stricter format-string validation and constexpr checks were added in the Epic-built engine toolchain. `UE_LOG` calls containing non-constexpr expressions triggered compile-time template errors when the log format sanitizer attempted to validate arguments.

+2. Forward declarations for types like `FGPUTessellationSettings` were insufficient in some headers; the launcher build required full includes in order to resolve types at the point of module rule evaluation.

+3. Virtual Shadow Maps (VSM) differ from standard shadowmap rendering paths;
+   the plugin's dynamic GPU mesh generation and vertex factory expectations are currently validated against the standard shadowmap rendering path.

 ### Basic Usage (C++)

 ```cpp